GPU Meaning & What Does a GPU Control?

 What is a GPU?

 A Graphics Processing Unit (GPU) is a specialized processor designed initially to improve the efficiency of graphics rendering.
 Approximately 20 years ago, GPUs mainly served to enhance real-time 3D graphics applications, including video games.
 This advancement enabled smoother animations and created more immersive experiences for users.
 The advent of GPUs marked a significant leap forward in computer graphics, enabling more detailed and visually appealing game environments, particularly with the use of graphics cards and graphics processors.
+A video card is a hardware component that contains a GPU, responsible for rendering images and accelerating graphics output.

 How Does a GPU Work?